wavefrontHQ/docs/pages/doc/integrations_log_data.md

 This section describes how to send log data to a Wavefront proxy over a TCP socket.
 A typical use case would be to send Splunk data.

 The Wavefront proxy automatically assigns metrics a **source** according to the machine that sent the log data.
-The Proxy first tries a reverse DNS lookup; if that fails, the IP address is used.
+The proxy first tries a reverse DNS lookup; if that fails, the IP address is used.

 ### Direct Log Ingestion Architecture (Raw TCP / Splunk)